devlab-oy/sepa/README.md

 ### Building the payload

-Optional step:

-* You can also have an invoice bundle included in a given transaction.
-If that is the case, you first have to define the invoices as follows:
+* You can optionally have an invoice bundle included in a given transaction.
+If that is the case, you first have to define the invoices i.e. as follows:

         invoice_bundle = []

         invoice_1 = {

+          # Has to be either CINV for normal invoice or CREN for credit note.
           type: 'CINV',

+          # Positive for invoices and negative for credits.
           amount: '700',

           currency: 'EUR',

+          # You either have to specify an invoice number or a reference.
           invoice_number: '123456'
         }